mongodb/specifications/source/change-streams/tests/README.rst

   - Drop the database ``database2_name``
   - Create the database ``database_name`` and the collection ``database_name.collection_name``
   - Create the database ``database2_name`` and the collection ``database2_name.collection2_name``
+  - If the the ``failPoint`` field is present, configure the fail point on the primary server.
+See `Server Fail Point <../../transactions/tests#server-fail-point>`_ in the Transactions spec test documentation for more information.

 - Create a new MongoClient ``client``
 - Begin monitoring all APM events for ``client``.
 (If the driver uses global listeners, filter out all events that do not originate with ``client``).
 Filter out any "internal" commands (e.g. ``isMaster``)